rubrikinc/terraform-provider-polaris/docs/resources/aws_account.md

 Optional:

-- `permission_groups` (Set of String) Permission groups to assign to the exocompute feature.
+- `permission_groups` (Set of String) Permission groups to assign to the Exocompute feature.

 Read-Only: